 If the Bulkhead Assemblies are not completely closed and locked, open the Top Covers to inspect for the cause.
-There may be debris under the system preventing the Gate Assemblies from completely closing and locking.
+There may be debris under the system or packed into the anchor plate cavities (Figure 23) preventing the Gate Assemblies from completely closing and locking.
 The system may have been inadvertently left in this position by improper use of the Keypad Control (p.
-23).
+27).

-Warning: Use only Valtir parts that are specified herein for the BarrierGate[®] for assembling, maintaining, or repairing the BarrierGate[®].
+Use only Valtir parts that are specified herein for the BarrierGate® 2.0 for assembling, maintaining, or repairing the BarrierGate® 2.0.
 Do not utilize or otherwise comingle parts from other systems, even if systems are other Valtir systems.
 Such configurations have not been tested, nor have they been accepted for use.